 *This post was sponsored by Cricut and may contain affiliate links.
 As always, opinions are 100% my own.
 For more information, please see my disclosure page.*

 When I saw these acrylic picture frames at Michaels, I loved them!
 I knew they would be perfect for this project because of the acrylic pieces that you can write-on with water-soluble markers, and erase after.
 So I snatched two of those up.

-I’ve been sharing the Cricut Explore Air 2 Special Edition Martha Stewart Machine Bundle with you, sold exclusively at Michaels, but now Martha Stewart has her own vinyl collection too!
-The Cricut Martha Stewart Premium Vinyl can be used on any Cricut machine and comes in a ton of beautiful new patterns and colour tones!
+I’ve been sharing the Cricut machine with you.
+The Cricut Vinyl can be used on any Cricut machine and comes in a ton of beautiful new patterns and colour tones!
 It has a matte finish (my fave!), it’s removable, and it’s super easy to weed and apply to your surface (as you’re about to see!).

 Here’s everything you need for your DIY kitchen menu board: